Actavis, formerly Watson, sees 2013 profit growth

-Jan 25 (Reuters) - Actavis Inc, the generic drugmaker previously known as Watson Pharmaceuticals, said on Friday that it expected earnings to rise at least 30 percent in 2013 as it expands globally, but its outlook still came in short of analysts’ expectations.
+(Reuters) - Actavis Inc ACT.N, the generic drugmaker previously known as Watson Pharmaceuticals, said on Friday that it expected earnings to rise at least 30 percent in 2013 as it expands globally, but its outlook still came in short of analysts’ expectations.

 Actavis said it expected earnings to rise to a range of $7.70 to $8.10 per share in 2013.
 Analysts on average are expecting $8.20 per share, according to Thomson Reuters I/B/E/S.